-This smart contract stores the contract addresses (identities) of all the trusted claim issuers for a specific security token.
-The identity contract of token owners (the investors) must have claims signed by the claim issuers stored in this smart contract in order to be able to hold the token.
+This smart contract stores the contract addresses (onchainID) of all the trusted claim issuers for a specific security token.
+The onchainID of token owners (the investors) must have claims signed by the claim issuers stored in this smart contract in order to be able to hold the token.
 The ownership of this contract is given to the token issuer allowing them to manage this registry as per their requirements.
 A detailed description of the functions can be found in Appendix A.

-Trusted Claim Types Registry
+Trusted Claim Topics Registry

-This smart contract stores all the trusted claim types for the security token.
-The identity contract of token owners must have claims of the claim types stored in this smart contract.
+This smart contract stores all the trusted claim topics for the security token.
+The onchainID of token owners must have claims of the claim topics stored in this smart contract.
 The ownership of this contract is given to the token issuer allowing them to manage this registry as per their requirements.
 A detailed description of the functions can be found in, please refer to Appendix A.